ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

 ~~~
 {: #fig-disc-proxy title="Shared Cache Discovery Example"}

-If this cache is trusted, then all clients which request a key from this server are assured they have
-a consistent view of the server key compared to all other clients of the cache.

 The validity window of the cache's response can impact the overall consistency guarantees.
 In particular, a system needs to ensure that a server cannot rotate its keys too often in order
 to divide clients into smaller groups based on when keys are acquired.
 Such considerations are